Yang Zi (actress): Others

-In January 2020, National Anti-fraud Center announced Yang as their Guardian Ambassador.
-On 9 March, Yang participated in "China Science Popularization Month" event and was named as the China Popular Science Month Anti-epidemic Science Ambassador.
+In January 2020, National Anti-fraud Center announced Yang as their guardian ambassador.
+On 9 March, Yang participated in "China Science Popularization Month" event and was named as the ambassador for China Popular Science Month Anti-epidemic Science.
 In April, she participated in World Health Organization's anti-epidemic welfare activities.
 On 17 October, the 7th National Poverty Alleviation Day, she was invited to work as an Advocate for the China Foundation for Poverty Alleviation to help alleviate poverty.
-On 28 August 28, the Supreme People's Court and the People's Court released a mini-video on the popularity of the Public Welfare Act of the Civil Code and invited Yang to participate in the mini-video to explain the rules as China's first "Civil Code Ambassador".
+On 28 August, the Supreme People's Court and the People's Court released a mini-video on the popularity of the Public Welfare Act of the Civil Code and invited Yang to participate in the mini-video to explain the rules as China's first ambassador for "Civil Code".

 In January 2021, Yang joined hands with Han Hong Love Charity Foundation along with more than 40 celebrity volunteers to support the advocate and practice of public welfare everywhere.
 In February, she was invited to participate in a video series event as one of the Observer of Law for the Supreme People's Court.
-On 11 March, she was announced as the first "Campus Charity Ambassador" of the 11th National Youth Green Plant Adoption.
-On 12 April, Yang was announced as the Cybersecurity Education Promoter for the 6th National Security Education Day.
+On 11 March, she was announced as the first campus charity ambassador of the 11th National Youth Green Plant Adoption.
+On 12 April, Yang was announced as the promoter of Cybersecurity Education for the 6th National Security Education Day.

 Then American cosmetics brand Origins and their brand spokesperson Yang have jointly launched Earth Month environment protection welfare activities in China.
 On 1 December, Yang and Psychologist joined hands with UNAID for an AIDS Awareness campaign for World AIDS Day 2021.
 On 4 January 2022, Yang joined hands with China Social Welfare Foundation as one of the public welfare ambassador of "Warm Heart Plan - Love for Farmers" project.